 The Silkworm, by Robert Gailbraith, (a pseudonym for J.K.
-Rowling) is the second in the Cormorant Strike series of mysteries.
-Gallbraith’s mysteries are riveting and powerful.
+Rowling) is the second in the Cormoran Strike series of mysteries.
+Gailbraith’s mysteries are riveting and powerful.
 Cormoran Strike is a private detective and a war veteran who was severely wounded during his service.
 He and his assistant, Robin Ellacott, take on difficult and brutal cases.
 The solving of these crimes is fascinating, as is the growing, changing, relationship between those two main characters.

 The Silkworm – It takes a unique mind to solve a unique crime.